coronel08/my-notes/notes/docs/aws.md

 ### Amazon Cognito
 * Amazon Cognito - let's customers add user sign in with Facebook, Google, Amazon.
 Helpful for hundreds of users, mobile users, or authenticate with SAML
     * Types
-        * Cognito User Pools - sing in for app users, integrate with API gateway and application load balancer. serverless database of users
+        * Cognito User Pools - sing in for app users, integrate with API gateway and application load balancer. serverless database of users. returns a token
             * Lambda Triggers - can invoke lambda functions on triggers
         * Cognito Identity Pools - aws credentials mapped to IAM roles and policies that allows guests, integrates with cognito user pools
         * Cognito Sync - deprecated aand replaced by AppSync, syncs data from device to Cognito